Data-Bishop/Dockerized-Full-Stack-Web-Application-Deployment/README.md

 ```

 - The application should be running and can be assessed by anyone connected to the internet once they have your domain name.

+Feel free to reach out if you encounter any issues.